-Particularities: The service may be called from an ISR and from the task level, hardware providing a minimum overhead.
+Particularities: The service may be called from an ISR and from the task level, within this critical section.

-This service is the counterpart of SuspendOSInterrupts service, and its aim is the completion of the critical section of code.
-No API service calls beside SupendOSInterrupts/ResumeOSInterrupts are allowed within this critical section.
+This service is the counterpart of SuspendOSInterrupts service, which must have been called before, and its aim is the completion of the critical section of code.
+No API service calls beside SupendOSInterrupts/ ResumeOSInterrupts are allowed within this critical postion.